Liv @ MB condo in Mountbatten sells over 75% of units

 "Regardless of government interventions in the housing segment, the market believes that today's pricing is acceptable as construction costs have risen considerably," he added.

-Piccadilly Grand, the first major private residential development to come on the market since cooling measures were introduced, sold 77 per cent of units during its launch weekend earlier this month.
+Piccadilly Grand near Little India, the first major private residential development to come on the market since cooling measures were introduced, sold 77 per cent of units during its launch weekend earlier this month.

 The joint residential project by City Developments and MCL Land recorded an average selling price of $2,150 psf.